truongsonghiep/journey-to-the-west/chapter-066.md

 guilty of ten thousand crimes!”
 “I came,"* replied the Buddhist patriarch, *"especially on account of the fiend in the Little Thunderclap."*
-“I'm grateful for the profound grace and virtue of the holy father,"* said Pilgrim.
+*"I'm grateful for the profound grace and virtue of the holy father,"* said Pilgrim.
 “May I ask from what region did that fiend originate?
 What sort of treasure is that wrap of his?
 I beg the holy father to reveal it to me."*
 The patriarch said, *"He happens to be a yellow-browed youth in charge of